String Geometry and Non-perturbative Formulation of String Theory: String geometry

-By definition of the $\epsilon$-open neighbourhood, arbitrary two string states on a connected Riemann surface in $\mathcal{M}_D$ are connected continuously.
+By definition of the $\epsilon$-open neighborhood, arbitrary two string states on a connected Riemann surface in $\mathcal{M}_D$ are connected continuously.
 Thus, there is an one-to-one correspondence between a Riemann surface with punctures in $M$ and a curve parametrized by $\bar{\tau}$ from $\bar{\tau}=-\infty$ to $\bar{\tau}=\infty$ on $\mathcal{M}_D$.
 That is, curves that represent asymptotic processes on $\mathcal{M}_D$ reproduce the right moduli space of the Riemann surfaces in the target manifold.

 By a general curve parametrized by $t$ on $\mathcal{M}_D$, string states on different Riemann surfaces that have even different genera, can be connected continuously, for example see Fig. \ref{6Connected}, whereas different Riemann surfaces that have different genera cannot be connected continuously in the moduli space of the Riemann surfaces in the target space.
-Therefore, the string geometry is expected to possess non-perturbative effects.